eanderson4/mmitm/content/about.md

 ## Social Aspect

-MMitM wants to connect like minding people.
-We provide simple comment section to make notes on any post.
+MMitM wants to connect like-minded people.
+We provide a simple comment section to make notes on any post.